amageed/Regextra/README.md

 - *ExcludesCharacters(string characters)*
 - *IncludesRange(char start, char end)*
 - *ExcludesRange(char start, char end)*
+- *WithMaximumConsecutiveIdenticalCharacterOf(int length)* - prevents *n* identical characters, e.g., "aaabc" would fail if the max is 2
 - *WithMinimumOccurrenceOf(int length)* - available for positive rules only (i.e., *ContainsCharacters* and *IncludesRange*)
 - *ToPattern()* - generates the regex pattern based on the specified rules and returns a *PatternResult*